maxHolsch/Anthology/Design.md

 - "Click for full text" expansion capability for each node
 - Efficient scrollable container with smart space usage
 - Selection behavior:
-  - Clicking a prompt node: Selects all response nodes attached to that prompt
+  - Clicking a prompt node: Shows multi-node view with all response nodes attached to that prompt (no question text displayed)
-  - Clicking a question node: Selects all prompt nodes attached to that question (but not their responses)
+  - Clicking a question node: Shows question text and all connected prompt nodes (audio playlist available here)
   - Manual multi-selection: Hold Shift/Cmd to add individual nodes to selection
 - Intelligent grouping: Automatically organizes related nodes visually in the rail